Osvaldo Soriano: Biography

 In his books, Soriano succeeded in mixing his experiences as a democratic activist and as a strong critic of the violence wielded by reactionary governments with extraordinary humor.
 A lover of both fútbol (soccer) and cinematography, he often honored both in his work.
-Soriano was a known San Lorenzo fan, sharing that affiliation with the Argentinian Pope Francis.
+Soriano was a known San Lorenzo fan, sharing that affiliation with fellow Argentine Pope Francis.

 After his death in Buenos Aires in 1997 due to a lung cancer, he was buried in the La Chacarita Cemetery in Buenos Aires.
 His work has since been translated into at least fifteen different languages, and has inspired film directors and producers on fiction and documentary works based on his novels and life experience.